Shockwave Therapy for Horses

 Conditions Treated with Shockwave Therapy

-• Back pain (e.g. kissing spines, muscle strain)
+- Soothes back pain (kissing spines, muscle strain)

 What to Expect During a Shockwave Session

-2. Preparation: The treatment area is cleaned and sometimes clipped (if needed) to ensure optimal contact.
-Your horse may be lightly sedated depending on temperament and location of treatment, but many tolerate the session well without it.
+- Preparation: The treatment area is lathered with gel or oil.
+Your horse may need to be lightly sedated depending on temperament and location of treatment, but many tolerate the session well without it.

-3. Shockwave Application: Using a high-quality, acoustic pulses are delivered to the targeted area.
+- Shockwave Application: Using a high-quality, electromagnetic and acoustic pulses are delivered to the targeted area.
 The treatment is typically 10–20 minutes and is non-invasive, with no downtime afterward.

 Post-Treatment Care